Skip to the content

 We welcome filming and photography enquires and would be glad to do all we can to accommodate your needs.
 Please email us on [email protected] or call 01669-621533 to discuss filming opportunities.

 Matt Bakers Travels with Mum & Dad came here in April 2024 to film the Cragside episode of their series 3 for More 4.
-Shown on Demand and on September 16th at 9pm 2024.
+Shown on Demand.

 Cragend Farm is part of a 150 acre estate which offers a range of beautiful locations for TV, film and photography.